Choose A Language

 Leak Detection Using Dark Fibre

-Completed Innovation in Water Challenge
+Competition: Innovation in Water Challenge

 Led by: Hafren Dyfrdwy

-Partners: Costain Ltd, Dŵr Cymru (Welsh Water), and Focus Sensors.
+Partners: Costain Ltd, Dŵr Cymru (Welsh Water), and Focus Sensors

 The project will investigate the use of unused optical fibre strands (“dark fibre”) within the existing cable networks for leak detection in water and wastewater networks and develop leakage detection as a service business model.
 The service will provide data not currently available from existing leak detection techniques by monitoring large areas of the network, 24/7.
 Additionally, they will provide information on ground stability (e.g. the detection of voids developing around a leak) and activity on network assets (e.g. the operation of valves and hydrants).